 The Grand Junction Forestry Advisory Board, a group of dedicated volunteers, serves in an advisory capacity to the Grand Junction Parks and Recreation Forestry Division and makes recommendations to the City Council for the adoption of rules and regulations pertaining to the tree service business in the city.
 Not only does the board hear complaints from citizens relating to the tree service business, but acts as a reviewing body for the purpose of determining professional qualifications and competence to engage in the business of cutting, pruning, spraying and removing trees.
 The board also gives written, oral, and practical licensing examinations.

 The Grand Junction Forestry Department has received several awards throughout the year.
 They have exemplified professionalism, commitment, knowledge, and a true passion for the service to and growth of the Grand Valley Canopy.
-For a full list of awards and descriptions, please click here.
+Click here to learn more about the National Arbor Day Foundation.

 - Tree City USA since 1982